Yale-BIM/f21-assignments/assignment-5/README.md

     Change your nonlinear model, the learning rate, and number of epochs that you are training for until you achieve an average test error of 150 or less.
-Afterwards, take a new screenshot of the plot that you get after training (as in task 1 above).
-Include in your report:
+Afterwards, take a new screenshot of the plot that you get after training.
+This plot should be similar to [docs/fit-linear.png](docs/fit-linear.png) but show the result for your new nonlinear model.
+In summary, include in your report:

     - The screenshot of the plot with test results after training;
     - what average L2 error did you get on the test set this time;